marcelorcorrea/falae/README.md

 ## Local setup

-Falaê is currently using ruby 2.7.3.
-It is recommend to use *rvm* and install the version.
+Falaê is currently using ruby 3.0.6.
+It is recommend to use *rbenv* or *rvm* and install the version.

+#### Install rbenv

+- Follow instructions available in https://github.com/rbenv/rbenv.

 #### Install RVM